tederickson/user-core/README.md

 3. If the UserService had more than five operations then I would refactor the methods into handlers.
 The service invokes the various handlers.
 This prevents merge hell when multiple people are working on the same service.
 It also prevents a thousand line JUnit test.
-The tests are broken out into handler specific tests.
+The tests are broken out into handler specific JUnit test classes.
 See RecipeServiceImpl.java in https://github.com/tederickson/wildfit-server/tree/main/src/main/java/com/wildfit/server/service
 4. The code that talks to GitHub is a unique client.
 This allows mocking out the calls to GitHub.
 Otherwise CI/CD may exceed the rate limits.
 5. Caching is enabled.
 Use swagger to invoke /v1/users/octocat.
 Verify the user name is only logged during the first invocation.
 6. Ran out of time to implement the Authorization header in the call to GitHub.
+7. Domain Objects:
+    * UserDigest - a POJO so that JSON properties map to Java attributes.
+Also allows OpenAPI to provide example values.
+    * Repo - a Record because the attributes naturally map to JSON and need no explanation.
+8. Model Objects:
+    * POJOs so that JSON properties map to Java attributes
+    * The GitHub objects are huge, use `@JsonIgnoreProperties(ignoreUnknown = true)` to ignore the majority of properties
+9. Exceptions:
+    * Declare business exceptions that are transformed by ControllerAdvice into appropriate HTTP Status and log informative messages in one place.
+    * Business exceptions extend RuntimeException because they will eventually be caught by ControllerAdvice
+10. Mapper Objects
+    * Enforce Separation of Concerns by mapping internal business objects to public domain objects
+    * Static methods so that streams invoke method references and classes can invoke methods without creating a temporary variable
+11. UserService - standard business methods that
+    1. validate inputs
+    2. execute business rules
+    3. map result to public domain object